ZDisket/MQGAN/README.md

-# MQGAN: Music Quantized Generative Adversarial Network
+# MQGAN: Mel Quantization Generative Adversarial Network

-This repository contains the implementation of a Music Quantized Generative Adversarial Network (MQGAN) for audio synthesis.
+This repository contains the implementation of (MQGAN) for audio synthesis.
 The project is structured to facilitate the entire workflow from data preparation to model deployment.

 ## Table of Contents